Click on a film title to see its technical profile, press review, photographs…

-Cuarahy Ohecha (What the Sun Sees) - Manojhara (In the Region of Death) - Los Dias de Nuestra Muerte (The Days of our Death).
+Cuarahy Ohecha (What the Sun Sees) - Manojhara (The Land of the lepers) - Los Dias de Nuestra Muerte (The Days of our Death).

 I only returned forty one years later, having forgotten everything, except what I couldn’t forget and that I relate in my last film, Memoria Desmemoriada (Paraguay Remembered - 2011-2015).